maartenmennes/ICA-AROMA/doc/manual.md

 on neurodebian systems (`/usr/share/fsl/5.0/bin`).

 ## 4 Installation
-From a local clone of the repository on [github](https://github.com/rtrhd/ICA-AROMA/tree/rhdclean):
+From a local clone of the repository on [github](https://github.com/rtrhd/ICA-AROMA):
 ```
 $ git clone https://github.com/rtrhd/ICA-AROMA.git
 $ cd ICA-AROMA
-$ git checkout rhdclean
 ```
-either install as a package `icaaroma` to the system python
+either install as a package `icaaroma` in the system (or other) python
 ```
 $ sudo python setup.py install
 ```